cbrl/Hyperion/README.md

 This project requires a version of MSVC with C\++20 support.
 Support for modules in MSVC is a work in progress, and this project still causes internal compiler errors as of MSVC 14.32 (Visual Studio 17.2).

 ## Required vcpkg Packages
+- assimp
+- directxtk
-- Assimp
+- directxtex
 - nlohmann-json
 - spdlog

-## Required NuGet Packages (Handled by Visual Studio)
-- DirectXTK
-- DirectXTex